DDews/DancingLinks/README.md

 Note: Pentomino pieces can be rotated, and flipped to give more valid orientations to be placed on the board.

-[DancingLinks.java](src/DancingLinks.java) and [BruteForce.java](src/BruteForce.java) both solve for all solutions, but if you want to solve for the first found solution, simply replace the ``return depth - 1;`` with ``return -1;`` in the conditionals for solutions being found.
+[DancingLinks.java](src/DancingLinks.java) and [BruteForce.java](src/BruteForce.java) both solve for all solutions, but if you want to solve for the first found solution, simply replace the ``return depth - 1;`` with ``return -1;`` in the conditionals for solutions being found [here](https://github.com/DDews/DancingLinks/blob/72c93c2f0eab3f0dedb4124e71fd579abd5fbb98/src/DancingLinks.java#L353) and [here](https://github.com/DDews/DancingLinks/blob/72c93c2f0eab3f0dedb4124e71fd579abd5fbb98/src/DancingLinks.java#L360).
 This will backtrack to the first level of recursion.